theBappy/meetup-ai-/README.md

 ## ✨ Features

-- **Create an account through google, github, face and then log in**: Users can create an account then log in.
+- **Create an account through google, github, facebook and then log in**: Users can create an account then log in.
 - **Create AI Agents**: Users can customize and spin up their own agents in seconds.
 - **Schedule Meetings**: Book and host meetings with AI agents or other users.
 - **Video Calls**: Real-time, high-quality video calls powered by [Stream Video SDK](https://getstream.io/video/).